The Pre-Structured Professional Philosopher: Vocabularies in Action.

 As remarked earlier, I contend that we need more insight into the role of professional vocabularies in action.
 As a preliminary attempt, I would like to present some reflections on the danger that these vocabularies pose for critical, rational reflection in philosophy:

 • The situation where the professional vocabularies limit what can and cannot be discussed has serious consequences for real philosophy.
 It limits the type and range of concepts that can actually be developed, discussed and criticized.
 Imagine a dystopian world where those in power have erased all terms for “dictatorship,” “slavery” and “ideology” from everyday language.
 It would make the task of anyone trying to critique the existing political order extremely difficult, if not impossible.
-This person would have to explain to everyone what he meant by suppression or exploitation, spell out the power relations he wished to criticize, explain in minute detail why he thought the existing order was the problem etc. In addition, he would be talking to an audience that would not even have to conceptual framework to understand him.
+This person would have to explain to everyone what he meant by suppression or exploitation, spell out the power relations he wished to criticize, explain in minute detail why he thought the existing order was the problem etc. In addition, he would be talking to an audience that would not even have to have a conceptual framework to understand him.
 His task would be made difficult by the fact that there was no background knowledge to work from.
-The point is that concepts are fundamental to our thought, and that they are in need of development and maintenance in order to be able to generate critiques, novel ideas or insights at all.
+The point is that concepts are fundamental to our thought and that they are in need of development and maintenance in order to be able to generate critiques, novel ideas or insights at all.

-• The emphasis on professional vocabularies damages critical inquiry since its utilization does not presuppose voluntary cooperation of the author.
+• The emphasis on professional vocabularies damages critical inquiry since its utilization does not presuppose the voluntary cooperation of the author.
 Under the guise of methodological soundness, a predefined vocabulary is thrust upon him, even before he starts writing.
 The professional vocabulary is not a strict methodological necessity, but an edifice that is not as neutral as it purports to be: instead of assisting critical thinking, it structures thinking in advance.
 The danger here lies in the fact that an author does not notice that his thinking is structured through the language he uses.13 He might hold himself to be grappling with new issues, but it is conceivable that the language he is told to use prevents him to level a real critique instead of reproducing the same ideological gesture over and over again.
 The painful point to be made here is that we might never be able to evade this pre-structuring of thought completely.

 • Mastering a professional vocabulary might take years of study and specialization.
 Not because the field that one works in is so complicated, but because results, ideas and concepts have to be formulated using a certain turn of phrase.
 If the SCIgen computer program had not written his articles using a certain style, it would presumably have been caught out much earlier.
 To learn the preferred style of writing, access to an institution of higher education is necessary.
 Not everyone has access to institutions that teach the professional vocabulary, thus limiting discussions to a small group of academics that claim an intellectual monopoly.
-This hegemony has tremendous impact on the production and distribution of knowledge: if the inventors and defenders of a certain professional vocabulary are also the people who decide on who receives funds or recognition, or if they are members of editorial boards, how will new and innovative efforts at thinking and theorizing fare?
+This hegemony has a tremendous impact on the production and distribution of knowledge: if the inventors and defenders of a certain professional vocabulary are also the people who decide on who receives funds or recognition, or if they are members of editorial boards, how will new and innovative efforts at thinking and theorizing fare?

 • The optimistic theory of knowledge receives a “free get out of jail” card, while there is no reason why it should.
 Philosophical arguments and methods can be critiqued to the level of absolute hair-splitting, but the optimist theory of knowledge is left alone, since it underlies so much of our thinking.
 In its wake, the professional vocabulary demands precise definitions in advance, parsimony while theorizing, elegant prose when writing the results down, full critical distance throughout and a neat solution to difficult problems to conclude with.
 However, no one shows that elegance, parsimony or perceived neatness are necessary conditions for theorizing.
 It might even be that philosophy will turn out to be wholly unable to come to terms with reality (which I suppose does not undermine its practice).
 Robert Nozick once compared this method of theoretical inquiry with the construction of a tower of one brick wide.
 Once the bottom brick is removed, the whole edifice crumbles, and all the arguments that are built on the basic premises cannot be supported.14